-Transgender migrant 'murdered' by US
+US accused over transgender migrant death

-Human rights campaigners have accused the US of "institutional murder" after a transgender immigrant died in US custody while seeking asylum.
+Immigrants' rights groups have condemned the US government after a transgender immigrant died in US custody while seeking asylum.

 Roxana Hernandez, 33, was being held by immigration authorities in New Mexico when she fell ill.